-Unlike other types of damages, which are intended to compensate the estate and survivors, punitive damages are meant to punish particularly bad behavior.
-They are also typically awarded to send a message that extremely negligent or intentional wrongdoing will not be tolerated by society.
+Punitive damages may be awarded in cases where the defendant acted with extreme negligence or intentionally caused the death.
+Unlike other types of damages, which are intended to compensate the estate and survivors, punitive damages are meant to punish particularly bad behavior and send a message that extremely negligent or intentional wrongdoing will not be tolerated by society.

 Learn more about the damages that might be available in a wrongful death case, and read the full text of Oregon's wrongful death statute at Or.
 Rev. Stat. § 30.020.

 Like all lawsuits, wrongful death claims must be filed within a specific period of time, set by a law known as a "statute of limitations."
 In Oregon, the statute of limitations that applies to most wrongful death lawsuits sets a filing deadline of three years from the date of the deceased person's final injury.
 If the claim is not filed before the time period expires, it will almost certainly be barred from court entirely.
 (Or.
 Rev. Stat. § 30.020 (2021).)

 Because the date of death is not controlling for purposes of Oregon's law, if a significant amount of time passes between the date of final injury and death, the time to file a wrongful death claim could be shorter than expected.
 And there are a few circumstances in which a different statute of limitations might apply.
 If you have questions about how the time limit applies to your case, or if you are running up against the filing deadline, it could be time to speak to an experienced Oregon personal injury attorney.